MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_Enabling_Continuous_Integration_with_Azure_Pipelines.md

 In this task, you will create and configure a build pipeline by using a predefined template.

-1. If needed, start a web browser, navigate to your Azure DevOps organization, and open the **Enabling Continuous Integration with Azure Pipelines** project you generated in the previous exercise.
+1. In the web browser displaying your Azure DevOps organization with the **Enabling Continuous Integration with Azure Pipelines** project you generated in the previous exercise, in the vertical navigational pane, select the **Pipelines** section and ensure that the **Pipelines** view is displayed.

     > **Note**: Alternatively, you can access the project page directly by navigating to the [https://dev.azure.com/`<your-Azure-DevOps-account-name>`/Enabling%20Continuous%20Integration%20with%20Azure%20Pipelines) URL, where the `<your-Azure-DevOps-account-name>` placeholder, represents your account name.

-1. In the web browser window displaying your project settings in the Azure DevOps portal, in the vertical navigational pane, select the **Pipelines** section and ensure that the **Pipelines** view is displayed.
 1. On the **Pipelines** pane, hover the mouse pointer over the entry representing the existing **PartsUnlimitedE2E** pipeline to reveal the ellipsis symbol on the right side.
 1. Click the ellipsis and, in the dropdown menu, click **Edit**.